Elizabeth Spelke: Education and career

 Spelke did her undergraduate studies at Radcliffe College of Harvard University with the child psychologist Jerome Kagan.
 Her thesis studied attachment and emotional reactions in babies.
 She realized that she needed to have an idea of what babies really understood, and so began her lifelong interest in the cognitive aspect of child psychology.

 She did her Ph.D. at Cornell with developmental psychologist Eleanor Gibson, from whom she learned how to design experiments on young children.

 Her first academic post was at the University of Pennsylvania, where she worked for nine years.
 Thereafter she moved first to Cornell, and then to MIT's Department of Brain and Cognitive Sciences.
 She has been a professor at Harvard since 2001.

 Spelke was elected a Fellow of the American Academy of Arts and Sciences in 1997.
 She was the recipient of the 2009 Jean Nicod Prize and delivered a series of lectures in Paris hosted by the French National Centre for Scientific Research.
 She was elected as a Corresponding Fellow of the British Academy in 2015.
 In 2016 Spelke won the C.L. de Carvalho-Heineken Prize for Cognitive Sciences.
 Spelke was honored several times with the Honoris Causa degree in France, Netherlands, Sweden, and Uruguay.

+Research and core knowledge

+Spelke's research focuses on the origins of human knowledge and on the early-emerging cognitive systems that allow infants to represent objects, number, space, agents and social groups.
+Using controlled habituation and violation-of-expectation paradigms, she and her collaborators have argued that infants possess structured expectations about the physical and social world long before they acquire language.
+These expectations include the idea that objects move along continuous paths, that they cannot pass through solid barriers, and that they persist when occluded.

+Within the framework often called Core Knowledge Theory, Spelke has proposed that infants rely on a small set of domain-specific representational systems.
+These systems include mechanisms for representing inanimate objects and their causal interactions, approximate numerical magnitude, the geometry of surrounding space, goal-directed action, and the membership of individuals in social categories.
+According to this view, such systems are products of evolution and provide the building blocks for later-developing, more flexible forms of thought.

+Spelke has also examined how language and symbolic systems interact with core knowledge.
+She has argued that natural language enables humans to combine information across domains—for example, linking numerical, spatial and social representations—which may explain uniquely human forms of mathematics and abstract reasoning.